Trams in Sydney: Demise and closure

 By the 1920s, the system had reached its maximum extent.
 In many ways, the Sydney tram system was a victim of its own success.
 The overcrowded and heaving trams running at a high frequency, in competition with growing private motor car and bus use, ended up being blamed for the congestion caused by the latter.

 Competition from the private car and unregulated private bus operators created the perception of traffic congestion which began the gradual closure of lines from the late 1930s.

 Material shortages and lack of funding caused by the Second World War had caused the system to become rundown from poor maintenance.
 The perception of the government was that the financial cost of upgrading infrastructure and purchasing new trams would bankrupt the state.

 This led to the government's calling on overseas transport experts to advise the city on its post-war transport issues, and this led to the recommendation that closure of the system was the best option for the state of NSW.

-In 1948 Premier McGirr imported three London experts to advise on road transport systems.
-They produced a major report in 1949 which proposed a systematic phasing out of trams by 1960.
+In 1948, Premier McGirr imported three London experts to advise on road transport systems.
+In 1949, they produced a major report which proposed a systematic phasing out of trams by 1960.
 They recommended the acquisition of double-decked buses to ease traffic congestion and yield substantial financial benefits.
-They also suggested that buses would be more efficient at handling racecourse and showground traffic.
+They suggested that buses would be more efficient at handling racecourse and showground traffic.
 The government accepted the principle in the report.

 Probably as a result of the extent of popular affection for the trams, the conversion program proceeded more slowly than the report had proposed.
 The prestigious Ebasco group of American transit consultants had strongly endorsed the policy in a memorandum of May, 1957.
 An examination of election policy speeches does not reveal political motives in the tram/bus question.
 The Labor Party was genuinely concerned for the travelling public's interests.

-The closure was supported by the NRMA (who stood to gain from increased membership), but generally went against public opinion as most of the patronage were those who could not afford to purchase private transportation.
+The closure was supported by the NRMA, who stood to gain from increased membership, but generally went against public opinion as most of the patronage were those who could not afford to purchase private transportation.

-Nevertheless, closure became government policy in the early 1950s and the system was wound down in stages, with withdrawal of the services completed on 25 February 1961 when R1 class tram 1995 returned from La Perouse to Randwick Workshops just before 4:40pm on 25 February 1961, which was driven by Jerry Valek, a Czechoslovakian man from Annandale.
+In the early 1950s, closure became government policy, and the system was wound down in stages.
+Withdrawal of services was completed on 25 February 1961 when R1 class tram 1995 returned from La Perouse to Randwick Workshops just before 4:40pm on 25 February 1961, which was driven by Jerry Valek, a Czechoslovakian man from Annandale.

 It was alleged after the tramways were closed that there were many other influences on the government to close down the system.
 These allegedly came from the rubber and petrol industries, motor vehicle (bus) manufacturers and those opposed to increased public expenditure.
 The allegations had some elements based on the General Motors streetcar conspiracy that occurred in the USA due to the use of "overseas experts".